mitranim/fpx/readme.md

 Massive rework that makes Fpx a realistic replacement for Lodash.
 Breaking.

   * removed 22 functions and 1 alias
-  * added 51 function
+  * added 51 functions
   * renamed 3 functions
   * greatly improved performance
   * size went from 9 KiB to 12 KiB

-Removed most of the weyrd-ass function transforms like `and`, `or`, `juxt`, `alter`, etc. Years of practice have shown that they have significant drawbacks and questionable value.
+Removed most weyrd-ass function transforms like `and`, `or`, `juxt`, `alter`, etc. Years of practice have revealed major drawbacks and questionable value.
 The best way to compose functions is to write functions that call functions.
 It's that simple.

-Added a ton of list and dict functions.
+Added tons of new list and dict functions.
 See the documentation.

 All "iteration" functions now accept additional arguments for the operator.